apollographql/apollo-kotlin/design-docs/Defer draft API.md

 **Combined single emission**

-Calling `suspend fun ApolloCall.execute(): ApolloResponse<D>` will wait for all the incremental payloads to be received and return the fully combined data in the response.
+~~Calling `suspend fun ApolloCall.execute(): ApolloResponse<D>` will wait for all the incremental payloads to be received and return the fully combined data in the response.~~

-This allows users to ignore the incremental nature of the response if desired.
+~~This allows users to ignore the incremental nature of the response if desired.~~

+This idea may lead to confusion if errors and extensions are not merged and may not be that useful anyway.
+Let's keep the current implementation that will throw if there are more than one emission in the Flow.

 **Error handling**

 Errors can be present in the initial payload as well as in any subsequent payloads.

-This will be reflected by emitting the `ApolloResult` with the `errors` field combining the received errors.
+This will be reflected by emitting the `ApolloResponse` with the `errors` field copied from each payload.

 So for instance when receiving this: